zoomin-software/s3-publish/README.md

 # About this GitHub action

 ## Introduction
-The intention is to aallow Salesforce clients that have content in GitHub to publish to Salesforce Knowledge Base.
+The intention is to allow Salesforce clients to publish GitHub content to Salesforce Knowledge Base.
 The user receives credentials when creating a GitHub connector in Salesforce.

 ## Ingested content